Search This Blog

 Race Politics

 Think back to the Black Lives Matter movement in the UK, when Sasha Johnson openly criticized whiteness as perpetuating systemic racism.
 She promoted Blackness with the intensity of a supremacist.
 Once, while on camera this BLM matriarch bullied a black man, calling him a 'coon,' with no legal consequence.
 It is a similar slur implying conformity to racist stereotypes.
-It’s not unreasonable to suggest that a non-Black individual would likely have been prosecuted for the same act.
+It’s reasonable to suggest that a non-Black individual would could very easily be prosecuted for the same act.
 The same laws are needed for everyone because racism is not housed in certain quadrants of the country.

 Holding a candle to our inherent racial differences will eventually lead to stereotyping, strengthening our racial biases.
 Race-baiter's may present their ideology as a political agenda or choose to defend one specific culture over another.
 Professor Andrews is an expert in black studies, and he spoke in defence of the placard, stating: